-My first love, however, is the Holy Order of MANS, and I have maintained close, personal relationships with former members of that Order, especially Masters Timothy Harris and Jessika Lucas of the Gnostic Order of Christ in San Jose, California.
+My first love, however, is the Holy Order of MANS, and I now serve on its Board of Directors.
 Through the HOOM, I fell in love with the teachings of the Rosicrucians, the Theosophists, and Rudolph Steiner, all interpreted through the inimitable Father Paul Blighton, founder and head of the HOOM.
 These teachings continue to influence me deeply and guide me in my inner work.

 Books by Michael Maciel